 NOTING:

-that the SOLAS Convention, Chapter 5, Regulation 13, paragraph 1, states that ‘each Contracting Government undertakes to provide, as it deems practical and necessary, either individually or in co-operation with other Contracting governments, such aids to navigation as the volume of traffic justifies and the degree of risk requires’;
+that the SOLAS Convention, Chapter V, Regulation 13, paragraph 1, states that ‘each Contracting Government undertakes to provide, as it deems practical and necessary, either individually or in co-operation with other Contracting governments, such aids to navigation as the volume of traffic justifies and the degree of risk requires’;

-that the SOLAS Convention, Chapter V, Regulation 13 paragraph 2 states that ‘in order to obtain the greatest possible uniformity in aids to navigation, Contracting Governments undertake to take into account the international recommendations and guidelines (with reference to IALA) when establishing aids to navigation’.
+that the SOLAS Convention, Chapter V, Regulation 13 paragraph 2 states that ‘in order to obtain the greatest possible uniformity in aids to navigation, Contracting Governments undertake to take into account the international recommendations and guidelines (with reference to IALA) when establishing aids to navigation’;

+That the SOLAS Convention, Chapter V, Regulation 12, states that ‘Contracting Governments undertake to arrange for the establishment of VTS where, in their opinion, the volume of traffic or the degree of risk justifies such services’ and, ‘Contracting Governments planning and implementing VTS shall, whenever possible, follow the guidelines developed by the Organization’.

 RECOGNISING:

-that the proper governance of aids to navigation service delivery is critical to the consistent provision of an aids to navigation service;
+that the proper governance of the delivery of aids to navigation, including vessel traffic services, is critical to the consistent provision of an aids to navigation service;

 the work done by the Association on capacity building for coastal States in need of its services.